 The offering price of a series of units is an amount equal to the transaction net asset value per unit for the series as calculated from time to time (referred to below as the "net asset value").
 The net asset value for each series of units is determined in accordance with industry practice using the closing price at 4:00 p.m.
 (Eastern time) on each trading day and the issue price is based on the net asset value of such series next determined after receipt by the Funds of a purchase order.
-The net asset value of each series of units is based on the value of the proportionate share of the net asset value of the Fund attributed only to that series of units and the proportionate share of the common liabilities of the Fund allocated to that series of units.
+The net asset value of each series of units is based on the value of the proportionate share of the net asset value of the Fund attributable to the particular series of units less the liabilities of the Fund attributed only to that series of units and the proportionate share of the common liabilities of the Fund allocated to that series of units.